sadeq220/docs/css/README.md

   }
 }
 ```
-In the example above, CSS selectors defined in the *scopedModule* layer have the lowest priority.
+In the example above, CSS selectors defined in the *scopedModule* layer have the highest priority.

 ### Responsive web design (RWD)
 > Responsive web design (RWD) is a web design approach to make web pages render well on all screen sizes and resolutions.